 Skin lightening is the skincare and cosmetic proceedures used in reduction of skin pigmentation.

-This is by enhancing your skin tone, making it looks more lighter or paler but not opposite to what your natural skin tone was.
+This is by enhancing your skin tone, making it looks more lighter or paler but not opposite to your natural skin tone.

-The major difference between skin brightening and lightening is, when you talk about skin brightening, it’s means toning your skin, giving it a slight radiance and glow.
+The major difference between skin brightening and lightening is, when you talk about skin brightening — it means toning your skin, giving it a slight radiance and glow.

-But talking about skin lightening, it involves achieving a lighter complexion by inhibiting melanin production.
-Enhancing your skin tone for more radiance.
+But talking about skin lightening — it involves achieving a lighter complexion by inhibiting melanin production and enhancing your skin tone for more radiance.